Marcusb8441/Mongodbhw/README.md

 # Movie Database

-This project queries a movie database to retrieve important details such as movie ratings and release years.
+This project queries a movie database, in MongoDB, to retrieve important details such as movie ratings and release years.
 Below are examples of how the data is represented visually.

 ## IMDB Ratings
 ![IMDB Rating](images/IMDB.png)